CS-UCR/cs105-prj-phase3-the-beasts/README.md

 * Created a graph which showed the relationship between Company Name and Profits and Assets.
 * Developed a linear regression model that determines the rank of a company based off revenue change, profit change, and assets.
 * Created a bar graph based on Assets and Profits by dispalying both attributes by company name.
+* Created an ashen model which predicts rank through revenue change.
+* Created an ashen model which predicts rank through profit change.

 # Running our code